 When we talk about the “height” of a watch, we are talking about how thick it is, or how tall it will stand up on your wrist.
 For example, you would expect dress watches to be very slim, and sports chronographs to be quite thick, or tall.
 Be aware, though, that some brands – especially those which use high domed or box sapphire crystals – occasionally list the height of the case without the crystal.
 This is unusual but certainly not unheard of.

 Although the term “length” is not often used to describe the lug-to-lug measurement, it is an appropriate one in this context.
 This measurement is nothing to do with the distance between the lugs (which will denote the width of the strap of bracelet your watch requires), but rather the tip of one lug to the tip of its opposite equal.
-This “length” is very important because it can vastly effect the overall wearability of a watch.
+This “length” is very important because it can vastly impact the overall wearability of a watch.

 If, for example, you were to take a SevenFriday P3 model and a NOMOS Club Campus 36, you would immediately assume there was no way they could be worn on the same wrist.
 However, the “lugless” case of the SevenFriday P3 measures 47mm in diameter, but only 47.6mm in length.
 Meanwhile, the NOMOS Club Campus has a 36mm diameter, but a surprisingly large 47.2mm lug-to-lug length, proving that it is not always beneficial to judge a watch by its case diameter alone.
 Additionally, the shape and thickness of the lugs themselves can also impact the perceived size of a watch, which can be seen in the Rolex “Super Case” watches that appear larger than their predecessors, despite having identical case measurements.